 Factor Weight Ratio Raw Statistics Female Raw Statistics Minority Raw Statistics IwD Raw Statistics Veterans Weighted Statistics Female Weighted Statistics Minority Weighted Statistics IwD Weighted Statistics Veterans Source of Statistics Reasons for External and Internal Weight Ratio 1: External - Percentage of females, racial/ethnic minorities, or individuals with disabilities with requisite skills in the reasonable recruitment area.
-99.00% 46.62% 33.56% 5.63% 5.83% 46.16% 33.23% 5.57% 5.77% The American Community Survey (2014- 2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
+90.00% 46.37% 3.09% 6.63% 5.99% 41.73% 2.78% 5.96% 5.39% The American Community Survey (2014-2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
 Region: See header row for region, and reference Appendix A for definition.
 COC and COC Title: See Appendix B for list of titles used for each EEO Category.
-Our three-year Historical appoints in this job category shows 99% from external and 1% from internal movements.
+This is the first AA Plan to include temporary faculty as a job catego for tracking purposes.
+Recruitmer varies due to instruction modality i.e., on-line vs in-person.
+Internal recruitment could come from adjunct faculty for some faculty vacancies.
+There are a few occasions where internal employees may teach on a temporary basis.
 2: Internal - Percentage of females, racial/ethnic minorities, or individuals with disabilities among those promotable, transferable, and trainable with your College.
-1.00% 63.16% 5.26% 6.58% 3.95% 0.63% 0.05% 0.07% 0.04% Employee workforce for the job classifications that constitute feeders to this job category.
-Our three-year Historical appoints in this job category shows 99% from external and 1% from internal movements.
-The value of weight must equal to 100.00% $\rightarrow$ 100.00% Final Avail % 46.79% 33.28% 5.63% 5.81%
+10.00% 47.83% 6.52% 8.70% 6.52% 4.78% 0.65% 0.87% 0.65% Employee workforce for the job classifications that constitute feeders to this job category.
+The value of weight must equal to 100.00% → 100.00% Final Avail % 46.52% 3.43% 6.83% 6.04%

-Faculty - Probationary (note: Minority = Racial/Eth ic minority; IwD = Individuals with Disabilities; VET = Veterans) --- ---
+Faculty - Probationary (note: Minority = Racial/Ethnic minority; IwD = Individuals with Disabilities; VET = Veterans)

 Factor Weight Ratio Raw Statistics Female Raw Statistics Minority Raw Statistics IwD Raw Statistics Veterans Weighted Statistics Female Weighted Statistics Minority Weighted Statistics IwD Weighted Statistics Veterans Source of Statistics Reasons for External and Internal Weight Ratio 1: External - Percentage of females, racial/ethnic minorities, or individuals with disabilities with requisite skills in the reasonable recruitment area.
-100.00% 46.62% 33.56% 5.63% 5.83% 46.62% 33.56% 5.63% 5.83% The American Community Survey (2014- 2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
+95.00% 46.62% 33.56% 5.63% 5.83% 44.29% 31.88% 5.34% 5.54% The American Community Survey (2014-2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
 Region: See header row for region, and reference Appendix A for definition.
 COC and COC Title: See Appendix B for list of titles used for each EEO Category.
-Our three-year Historical appoints in this job category shows 100% from external sources.
+The data shows that all hiring of probationary faculty during the current Plan years are external hires.
+Recruitment for probationary and unlimited faculty cannot be separated as faculty are hired into probationary positions and become unlimited after serving three years unless non-renewed.
+Internal recruitment may come from adjunct or temporary faculty and may include transfers from other Minnesota State institutions.

 2: Internal - Percentage of females, racial/ethnic minorities, or individuals with disabilities among those promotable, transferable, and trainable with your College.
-0.00% 63.16% 5.26% 6.58% 3.95% 0.00% 0.00% 0.00% 0.00% Employee workforce for the job classifications that constitute feeders to this job category.
-Our three-year Historical appoints in this job category shows 100% from external sources.
-The value of weight must equal to 100.00% → 100.00% Final Avail % 46.62% 33.56% 5.63% 5.83%
+5.00% 47.83% 6.52% 8.70% 6.52% 2.39% 0.33% 0.43% 0.33% Employee workforce for the job classifications that constitute feeders to this job category.
+The value of weight must equal to 100.00% → 100.00% Final Avail % 46.68% 32.21% 5.78% 5.86%

-Faculty - Unlimited (note: Minority = Racial/Ethnic minority; IwD = Individuals with Dis sabilities; VET = Veterans) -- -----------------------------
+Faculty - Unlimited (note: Minority = Racial/Ethnic minority; lwD = Individuals with Disabilities; VET = Veterans)